-- Using or copying another student's test answers or class/homework assignments or providing, without coercion, another student test answers or class/homework assignments. - Using unauthorized electronic device to calculate or create test answers or complete class/homework assignments. - Using unauthorized material to answer test questions or complete class/homework assignments.
+- Using or copying another student's test answers or class/homework assignments or providing, without coercion, another student test answers or class/homework assignments. - Using unauthorized electronic device (ex. artificial intelligence) to calculate or create summative assessment answers or complete class/homework assignments. - Using unauthorized material to answer test questions or complete class/homework assignments.

 A student in violation of these two policies will be required to complete an additional, alternate or redo of the assignment.
 It is up to the teacher to decide if the student will receive full credit for the work.
-For first incidents, a report (FYI) will be generated and the teacher will inform the family.
-Subsequent incidents of academic dishonesty, or cheating in any class will result in a referral to an administrator where a more serious disciplinary action may be taken (Level 2).
+Incidents of academic dishonesty, or cheating in any class will result in a referral where a more serious disciplinary action will be taken (Level 2).